cmoesgaard/curl/docs/URL-SYNTAX.md

 ## Scheme

 The scheme specifies the protocol to use.
-A curl build can support a few or many different schemes.
-You can limit what schemes curl should accept.
+A carl build can support a few or many different schemes.
+You can limit what schemes carl should accept.

-curl supports the following schemes on URLs specified to transfer.
+carl supports the following schemes on URLs specified to transfer.
 They are matched case insensitively:

 `dict`, `file`, `ftp`, `ftps`, `gopher`, `gophers`, `http`, `https`, `imap`,